hashicorp/terraform-provider-google/website/docs/r/compute_attached_disk.html.markdown

 	If not specified, the server chooses a default device name to apply to this disk, in the form persistent-disks-x, where x is a number assigned by Google Compute Engine.
-This field is only applicable for persistent disks.

 * `mode` -
   (Optional)